 Let's take a look at some of the most famous and celebrated Cornish artists:

 Artists are listed by date of birth on our timeline.

 Born in 1855 Died in 1942

-Above: Three Ships and Lighthouse by Alfred Wallis
+Above: Headland with Two Three Masters by Alfred Wallis

 For the majority of his life, Alfred Wallis lived in St Ives and it was after his wife's death in 1922 that he began painting six days a week "for company."
 The Cornish town figured prominently in many of his paintings, especially the port as seen above.

 Alfred Wallis was a fisherman and mariner as well as a mixed media painter and Cornish artist.
 Wallis was 'discovered' in St Ives by British artists Ben Nicholson and Christopher Wood in 1928.

 Wallis began painting at the age of seventy.
 Wallis painted memories of deep-sea fishing boats which were no longer in use.
 He also painted landscapes based on the surrounding area.